HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 Use "bullet points" for listing important keywords and short sentences.
 Don't exceed one page for a summary.

-- **Subtopic 2**: Why is the USER importantly considered in product development?
-What can be happened if the USER (their needs/wants and their physical, cognitive, and emotional characteristics) is not fully considered in a <font color="blue">product</font> (you can get some hints from my lecture note #02)?
-Also, based on the knowledge of "INCLUSIVE DESIGN", discuss how the HUMAN is different from the USER. (in other words, distinguish the differences between "HUMAN-centered" and "USER-centered")<br><font color="blue">(Note) "product" mentioned in this question widely includes various types of the produced things: ICT devices, home appliances, crafts, meals, designs, equipment, facility, buildings, home, interior, software, smartphone app, ...</font>
+- **Subtopic 2**:

-- (there's no Subtopic 3)
+- **Subtopic 3**: Based on the knowledge of "INCLUSIVE DESIGN", discuss how the HUMAN is different from the USER. (in other words, distinguish the differences between "HUMAN-centered" and "USER-centered")

 #### Topic 10.
 Epilog